nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Items in square brackets are optional. e.g NAME [TAG] can be used as John Doe/Friend or as John Doe.

-The ‘/’ character is used to separate parameters supplied by the user.
+The relevant prefixes must be used to separate parameters supplied by the user.
-E.g. in `add -e TITLE DATE LOCATION DESCRIPTION`, ‘/’ is used to separate the four parameters supplied which can be used as `add -e Sightseeing/20-06-2030/Taiwan/Visit mountains`.
+E.g. in `add-e n/TITLE d/DESCRIPTION`, ‘n/’  and 'd/' are two designated used to separate the two parameters supplied which can be used as `add -e n/Sightseeing d/Visit mountains`.

 Extraneous parameters for commands that do not take in parameters (such as bye) will be ignored. e.g. if the command specifies `bye 123`, it will be interpreted as `bye`.

-### Adding events: `add -e`
+### Adding events: `add-e n/TITLE d/DESCRIPTION`
 Adds an event to the events list.

-Format: `add -e TITLE DATE LOCATION DESCRIPTION`
+Format: `add-e n/TITLE d/DESCRIPTION`

 Examples:
-- `add -e Skydiving/23-04-2024/Spain/Skydiving with crew`
+- `add-e n/Skydiving d/Skydiving with crew`
-- `add -e Sailing/20-02-2025/Hungary/Sail in the Danube River`
+- `add-e n/Sailing d/Sail in the Danube River`

 ### Deleting events: `delete -e`
 Deletes the specified person from the events list.